Click above for larger graphic. • Photo • Index of Scripture Graphics and posts by Scripture reference

 Receive these daily Sola Devotions by email.
 Write email@example.com with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

 The Apostles' Creed book is a ten-week unit, with one session on the Trinity and three sessions on each article of the Creed.
-The Bible Study lessons in the Creed series provide an overview of creation-redemption themes in Scripture, driving toward the promise of God at work in our present lives.
+The Bible Study lessons in the Creed unit of the Sola Confirmation Series provide an overview of creation-redemption themes in Scripture, driving toward the promise of God at work in our present lives.
 Click here to see the introductory pages and a sample of session one.